ifnesi/pydatagen/readme.md

    ```
    - `arg.properties` can also be defined outside the field type defintion, see example on `credit_cards.avro`
    - In case `arg.properties` is not defined in the schema file, a random value will be picked (int/long: 1 to 9999, double: 0.00 to 99.99, boolean: true or false, string: 4 to 8 random alphanumeric chars)
+   - Schema will be cleaned up of `arg.properties` before uploading it to the Schema Registry
  - Message headers can be set dynamically via:
    - Python script: create a function (def) called `headers()` (it must return a Dict object), see example on `headers/dynamic_000.py`
    - Statically: json file, see example on `headers/static_000.json`